Recovery & Pain Management Protocol

 Beyond Temporary Pain Relief

-Effective recovery is a technical process.
-As a specialist, I evaluate tools based on amplitude depth, stall force, and material density.
-My objective is to help you select recovery gear that effectively manages pain and accelerates healing without risking further injury to sensitive nerves and tissues.
+Most recovery reviews focus on immediate comfort.
+As a technical specialist, I evaluate tools based on amplitude depth, stall force, and material density.
+My objective is to help you select recovery gear that effectively manages pain, ensuring your home methods align with APTA physical therapy intervention standards for safe tissue recovery without risking further injury to sensitive nerves.

 Recovery Tool Technical Checklist